SEE-GEO/ssdp/compendium/source/getting_started.rst

 Getting started
 ===============

 The course targets Python version 3.6.
-This page describes how to make sure that you have the right Python version installed on your Linux system.
+This document describes how to setup Python 3, pip and IPython on your Linux system.

+.. note:: Python 2 is reach its end of life in January and should be considered dead.
+The only reason it may still exist on your system is because change is slow.

 .. note:: Since I am myself only using Linux, I do not know how exactly this work
           on another OS although most of the steps are probably similar.